 4:15 p.m.– 5:45 p.m.

-Presenter: Dr. Karen A. Stout, President and CEO, Achieving the Dream, Inc.
+Presenter: Dr. Steven Johnson, President, Sinclair Community College; Dr. DeRionne P. Pollard, President, Montgomery College; Dr. Karen A. Stout, President, and CEO, Achieving the Dream, Inc.

 After crisscrossing America, visiting dozens of small towns and cities, journalist James Fallows found that communities that had overcome or avoided economic decline often had a community college deeply engaged in creating opportunities for upward mobility.
-Following his keynote, Fallows and Dr. Karen A. Stout will discuss what this means for the next phase of community college reform work.
+Following this keynote, Fallows, Pollard, Johnson, and Dr. Karen A. Stout will discuss what this means for the next phase of community college reform work.

 Wednesday, February 19

 8:30 a.m.– 9:45 a.m.

 The Future of Teaching and Learning: Collaborating Across Institutional Divides

 Keynote Address: Felicia Darling, Author, and Faculty Santa Rosa Junior College